Why Phoenix—Yes, Phoenix—Is an Epic Summer Spot

 The arts and culture aficionado

 Every corner of the local arts scene heats up in summer.
-A good starting point is the Musical Instrument Museum (MIM), home to more than 6,800 instruments from around the world and a seasonal concert series that includes an Experience Arizona Music weekend, July 14-15.
+A good starting point is the Musical Instrument Museum (MIM), home to more than 6,800 instruments from around the world and the Experiences series, a celebration of global music and culture (this summer’s lineup includes Polynesia, India and France).
+Another series worth checking out at the museum is Musical Icons, which celebrates Johnny Cash and June Carter in June and Elvis in August.

 Time your visit to a First or Third Fridays art walk, and you can binge-browse the famed galleries of Roosevelt Row, Grand Avenue Arts District, Central Arts District and the Phoenix Warehouse District.